percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.11.0.rst

 Release Highlights
 ================================================================================

 * In addition to Amazon S3 and S3-compatible cloud storages, you can now configure backups to use Microsoft Azure Blob storage.
-This feature makes the Operator fully compatibile with Azure Cloud.
+This feature makes the Operator fully compatible with Azure Cloud.

 New Features
 ================================================================================